Lombiq/Orchard-Data-Tables/Readme.md

 1. From the menu select Tools → Options.
 2. From the sidebar select Text Editor → JavaScript/Typescript → Project → General.
-3. Scroll down and untick _Enable automatic type acquisition (TS 4.1 or later)_.
+3. Scroll down and uncheck _Enable automatic type acquisition (TS 4.1 or later)_.

 ## Contributing and support